 Staffers are the oil of your store engine and an essential component in creating a seamless shopper journey.

-Let's look at how Monolith enables you to run that engine at full speed.
+Let's look at how StoreDNA enables you to run that engine at full speed.

 Staff optimization use-case

-We have installed the Monolith platform and got access to the Actionboard.
+We have installed the StoreDNA platform and got access to the Actionboard.

 Our company is reporting a drop in conversion in the London store for the month of June and we think the cause might be bad staff hour optimization.